 Have you maximised your cash flow?

-Take full advantage of negative gearing benefits for your investment property.
+Are you taking full advantage of negative gearing benefits for your investment property.
 Expenses such as loan interest, municipal/council rates, insurance and maintenance can be claimed against rental income.
 Make sure you discuss this with your accountant.

 Are you claiming depreciation